 The research group Global Learning was launched on 1 January 2018.
 The research group focuses on the global professional and personal skills that all our students learn through their home curricula.
-Lecturers are the key actors that enable global learning by students.

 Visiting Scholar dr. Adriana Perez-Encinas